zarukentom/Biography-of-Emmanuel-Onyekachukwu-Iloh-/README.md

 # Biography-of-Emmanuel-Onyekachukwu-Iloh-

 Biography of Emmanuel Onyekachukwu Iloh
-Emmanuel Onyekachukwu Iloh is a Nigerian analyst, writer, educator, and missionary known for his involvement in the GOA CS-VM Digital Nation initiative and the God of Armies Prayer Community International.
+Emmanuel Onyekachukwu Iloh is a Nigerian analyst, writer, educator, and missionary known for his services in the GOA CS-VM Digital Ecosystem and the God of Armies Prayer Community International.

 Early Life and Background